Lung Cancer Treatment

-We can shorten the time between your lung cancer diagnosis and treatment as specialists from medical and radiation oncology, pathology, pulmonary medicine and thoracic surgery collaborate to:
+We can shorten the time between your lung cancer diagnosis, symptoms, and treatment as specialists from medical and radiation oncology, pathology, pulmonary medicine and thoracic surgery collaborate to:

-- Establish a diagnosis and tumor stage.
+- Establish a lung cancer diagnosis and tumor stage.
 Your team reviews data and orders necessary tests before your first visit.

-- Evaluate all current medical, surgical and radiation treatment options, including clinical trials.
+- Evaluate all current medical, surgical and radiation treatment options, including lung cancer clinical trials.

 - Discuss the plan with you, the patient.

 - Implement the lung cancer treatment plan.

 Most lung cancers require a combination of treatment approaches.

 Chemotherapy uses medicines to destroy cancer cells.
 You may receive it in pill form or by infusion through an IV.
 Sometimes your doctor may prescribe chemotherapy before or after surgery to shrink a tumor rather than as a standalone treatment.

 Immunotherapy is a form of treatment for lung cancer that harnesses an individual’s own immune system to recognize and destroy cancer cells.
 Immunotherapy is highly targeted and precisely destroys cancer cells without harming healthy cells.
 It offers the potential to deliver more targeted treatment with fewer harsh side effects.

 Radiation therapy uses high-dose X-rays to destroy cancer cells and shrink swollen lymph nodes.
 Radiation treatment for lung cancer can be internal or external.
 Treatment can be used before lung cancer surgery to shrink the tumor or after surgery to kill any cancer cells left in the lungs.
 In addition, our doctors offer high-dose-rate brachytherapy for lung cancer.
 Brachytherapy delivers a high dose of radiation to the tumor, while sparing the healthy surrounding tissue.